naraen/sudokusolver/README.md

 Outputs the grid to the console in a 9 x 9 format.
 For unsolved cells possible values are shown.

 The number is optional.
-If provided, the number is highlighted in red for ease of spotting patterns.
+If provided, the number is highlighted in ${\color{green}green}$ for ease of spotting patterns.

 ```
 E.g. show grid 7

-will cause all number 7 in the grid to be highlighted in red.
+will cause all number 7 in the grid to be highlighted in green.
 ```

 ### set value